v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 The AIP add-in is what causes the UI for sensitivity labels to appear in Office apps on Windows.
 In the first version of the AIP add-in, sensitivity labels appear on the **Protect** button.
 In the second version of the AIP add-in, which is coming soon, sensitivity labels will appear on the **Sensitivity** button, as shown here.

 **Important prerequisite** First deploy the Office apps, and then deploy the AIP add-in.
-For more information, see “Admin Guide: Install the Azure Information Protection client for users” https://docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-install.
+For more information, see [Admin Guide: Install the Azure Information Protection client for users](https://docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-install).
 We’re currently working on native support for sensitivity labels in Office apps on Windows, so that the AIP add-in will no longer be required.

 ![Sensitivity button on Ribbon in Excel on Windows](media/Sensitivity_label_Sensitivity_button.png)

 ### Office apps on Mac

-In Office apps on Mac devices, sensitivity labels appear on the **Sensitivity** button on the **Home** tab on the Ribbon.
+In Office apps on Mac devices, sensitivity labels appear on the **Sensitivity** button, on the **Home** tab on the Ribbon.
 The label applied also appears in the Status bar at the bottom of the window.

 ![Sensitivity button on Ribbon in Office on Mac](media/Sensitivity_label_on_Mac.png)

 ### Office apps on iOS

-In Office apps on iOS devices, sensitivity labels appear on the **Sensitivity** button on the **Home** tab on the Ribbon.
+In Office apps on iOS devices, sensitivity labels appear on the **Sensitivity** button, on the **Home** tab on the Ribbon.
 The label applied also appears in the Status bar at the bottom of the window.

 ![Sensitivity button on Ribbon in Office on iOS](media/Sensitivity_label_on_iOS.png)

 ### Office apps on Android

-In Office apps on Android devices, sensitivity labels appear on the **Sensitivity** button on the **Home** tab on the Ribbon.
+In Office apps on Android devices, sensitivity labels appear on the **Sensitivity** button, on the **Home** tab on the Ribbon.
 The label applied also appears in the Status bar at the bottom of the window.

 ![Sensitivity button on Ribbon in Office on Android](media/Sensitivity_label_on_Android.png)

 ## How sensitivity labels work with existing AIP labels

-Azure Information Protection users are currently able to classify and label content on Windows using the AIP add-in for Office.
+Azure Information Protection users are currently able to classify and label content on Windows by using the AIP add-in for Office.
 Existing AIP labels work seamlessly with new sensitivity labels.
 This means you can:

 - Keep your existing AIP labels on documents and email.
 - Keep your existing AIP label configuration.

 To prevent confusion, we recommend that you avoid creating labels in the Security & Compliance Center.
-The AIP migration documentation (https://docs.microsoft.com/en-us/azure/information-protection/configure-policy-migrate-labels) has important information and some specific caveats.
+The [AIP migration topic](https://docs.microsoft.com/en-us/azure/information-protection/configure-policy-migrate-labels) has important information and some specific caveats.
 If you are not yet ready to migrate your production tenants to sensitivity labels, there is no cause for concern: for the moment, your users can continue using the Azure Information Protection client, and admins can continue using the Azure portal for management.

-To learn more about how current Azure Information Protection customers can migrate to the unified labeling experience, see the Tech Community blog.

 ## Endpoint protection in Microsoft Intune

 When you create a sensitivity label, you have the option to turn on endpoint protection in Intune.
-This option can help ensure content with this label can only be shared or copied to sanctioned locations, even when it’s stored on an endpoint.
+This option can help ensure that content with this label can only be shared or copied to sanctioned locations, even when it’s stored on an endpoint.
 In essence, turning on this option for a sensitivity label tells Windows that this is extra critical data that warrants additional usage constraints.

-When you turn on this option, Windows can read, understand, and act on sensitivity labels in documents and automatically apply Windows Information Protection (WIP) on content, not matter how it reaches a managed Windows device.
+When you turn on this option, Windows can read, understand, and act on sensitivity labels in documents and automatically apply Windows Information Protection (WIP) on content, no matter how it reaches a managed Windows device.
 This helps protect labeled files from accidental leakage, with or without applying encryption.

-For example, Windows can understand that a Word document residing on a user’s machine has a Confidential label applied to it, and as a result of the policy defined by the organization, apply a WIP policy to prevent the copying or sharing of the data to any non-work location from that device (such as personal email accounts, social media, or USB drives).
+For example, Windows can understand that a Word document residing on a user’s machine has a Confidential label applied to it, and WIP can apply an app protection policy to prevent the copying or sharing of the data to any non-work location from that device (such as a personal ONeDrive, personal email accounts, social media, or USB drives).

 If a user attempts to upload labeled content to a personal Gmail account, they see this message.